bkp4113/pbm-rotater/README.md

 # pbm-rotater
-A CLI application to rotate the PBM P1 file.
+A CLI application to rotate the PBM P1 type file.

 Please run run.bash to test the application.